ptoscano/candlepin-container-unofficial/roles/candlepin/README.md

     candlepin_user: vagrant
     candlepin_home: /vagrant

-    cp_configure_postgresql: true
-    cp_configure_mariadb: true
     cp_configure_user_env: true

     cp_git_checkout: false
     cp_deploy: false
 ```

-The above playbook would provision the VM with PostgreSQL and MariaDB support, configure the user environment,
+The above playbook would provision the VM with PostgreSQL support, configure the user environment,
 and configure Tomcat for remote debugging and profiling.
 It would not check out the Candlepin repo, and,
 obviously, would not deploy it.